puyanwei/Tic-Tac-Toe/README.md

 # Tic Tac Toe
 This is the famous 2 player game Tic Tac Toe, also known as Naughts and Crosses.
+Get three of your chosen symbol in a line to win.

 ## Tech Stack
 - Ruby